MicrosoftDocs/query-docs/query-languages/m/cube-dimensions.md

 manager: kfile
 ---
 # Cube.Dimensions
-<code>Cube.Dimensions(**cube** as table) as table</code>
+`Cube.Dimensions(**cube** as table) as table`

 ## About
-Returns a table containing the set of available dimensions within the <code>cube</code>.
+Returns a table containing the set of available dimensions within the `cube`.
 Each dimension is a table containing a set of dimension attributes and each dimension attribute is represented as a column in the dimension table.
 Dimensions can be expanded in the cube using Cube.AddAndExpandDimensionColumn.